hoangvanthien/distributedsystems/13469_13302_MQTT/README.md

-# Smart Farming
+# Smart Farm

 ## Overview

-Build a simple version of a *Pleurotus ostreatus* farm
+Build a simple version of a *Pleurotus ostreatus* smart farm

 ## Proposed Solution

 ### Conditions

+We identify the following conditions that will be applied to our mushroom farm.
+Please refer to [1] for more details.

 |             | min value | max value |
 | ----------- | --------- | --------- |